foopod/blog-5.0/posts/2021-12-26-lro-polish.md

 I have been play testing the game throughout building it, not anything serious, just family and friends that happen to be nearby after I add new features.

-One player though baffled me.
-They breezed through the first 20 something levels 15 minutes, in less than 2 hours they had finished the 50 levels and were asking for more.
-It wasn't just that though, they wanted to know how efficiently they were solving them.
+One player though, baffled me.
+They breezed through the first 20 something levels in just 15 minutes, in less than 2 hours they had finished all 50 levels and were asking for more.
+It wasn't just that though, they wanted to know how good they were.
 Could the levels have been solved faster?

-And yes, this person is smart, but not like crazy mathematician with degrees by the time they were 12 smart.
-I figured that if in my 5 or 6 people there was one outlier, then there was bound to be more.
+And yes, this person is smart, but not like crazy mathematician with degrees by the time they were 14 smart.
+I figured that if in my 5 or 6 testers there was one outlier, then there was bound to be more.

 So I started hunting.
 Not just for more puzzles, but for how I could gauge the fastest possible time for solving them.

 Enter [Michael Fogleman](https://www.michaelfogleman.com/rush/).
-This man procedurally generated 287+ billion 6x6 sliding block puzzles.
-He didn't stop there though, he calculated every state each puzzle could be in and mapped them to find the shortest path.
+This amazing human being procedurally generated 287+ billion 6x6 sliding block puzzles.
+He didn't stop there though, he calculated every state each puzzle could be in and mapped them to find the shortest paths.
 AKA, the smallest number of moves needed to solve the puzzle.

 Thank you [Michael Fogleman](https://www.michaelfogleman.com/rush/).
 Thank you, thank you, thank you.